eclipse-cdt-cloud/vscode-trace-extension/README.md

 To package it as VsCode extension, run the command `yarn vsce:package`.
 If you get errors about case-sensitive files, just delete the node_modules folder and run `yarn` again.

-The packaging will produce a `vscode-trace-extension-x.x.x.vsix` file in the subdirectory `vscode-trace-extension` of the repo.
+The packaging will produce a `vscode-trace-extension-x.x.x.vsix` file in the subdirectory `vscode-trace-extension` of the repository.

 ## Running the extension in VsCode, VsCodium or Theia application